top of page

 • Cope with folds, creases, and staples

 The feeder is the most important mechanical component of a capture device.
-If it fails, everything else fails with it.

-3. TWAIN Support and Integration
+3. TWAIN support and integration

 TWAIN support ensures that the scanner can work with a wide range of capture and document management software.